JanssenProject/jans/docs/README.md

 ### User Managed Access (UMA)

-UMA helps to mange user authorization.
+UMA helps to manage user authorization.
 Using IM, you can easily maintain UMA resources.
 If you select `16` option on the IM Menu, you will get a list as below:

 ![](img/im-uma-menu.png)